dreadwrr/Recentchanges/README.md

 Windows 10 windows 11 file search application . search with Powershell or windows subsystem of linux.
 With hybrid analysis and MFT search

 <p>
-Save encrypted notes
+Save encrypted notes <br>
-Create a custom crest with a .png image file max size 250 x 311
+Create a custom crest with a .png image file max size 255 x 333 <br>

 </p>